-Main [Street stockholders.
-A special meeting of Main Street stockholders will be held on [].
-At the special meeting, stockholders will be asked:], 200[], at []:00 [].m., local time, at to adopt the merger agreement and approve the transactions it contemplates; and to act on other matters that may properly be submitted to a vote at the meeting, including necessary, for the purpose of soliciting additional proxies. g a motion to adj ourn the me eting to another time or place , if
+Main Street stockholders.
+A special meeting of Main Street stockholders will be held on February 28, 2007, at 2:30 p.m., local time, at the Champaign Country Club, located at 1211 S. Prospect Avenue, Champaign, Illinois.
+At the special meeting, stockholders will be asked:

+- to adopt the merger agreement and approve the transactions it contemplates; and - to act on other matters that may properly be submitted to a vote at the meeting, including a motion to adjourn the meeting to another time or place, if necessary, for the purpose of soliciting additional proxies.